sthysel/arch-install/README.md

 This recipe describes how to install Arch onto a Dell XPS 13 9350 machine.
 It destroys all previous installed OS's and boots Linux only, as it should be.

-First get a iso that you can use to burnto a USB stick and boot the XPS.
-The arch wiki lists a current .iso, get it from there.
-Write the iso to a USB drive if the target is a real machine, else skip this step and continue after.
+First get a iso that you can use to burn to a USB stick and boot the XPS.
+The

 ## Write iso to USB flash drive: